 The AAT consists of the President and other members who may be appointed as Deputy Presidents, Senior Members and Members.
-They are responsible for conducting reviews and making decisions other than in the IAA.
-Members are statutory office holders appointed by the Governor-General for terms of up to seven years.
-We regularly review membership needs but decisions relating to member appointments, including the number, level and location, are ultimately a matter for Government.
+They are responsible for conducting reviews and making decisions (other than in the IAA).
+Members are statutory office holders appointed by the Governor-General on the recommendation of the Government for terms of up to seven years.
+We regularly review membership needs and provide advice to Government but decisions relating to member appointments, including the number, level and location, are ultimately a matter for Government.
 Decisions relating to member appointments directly impact on our ability to deliver our services, particularly meeting targets for the number of finalised reviews and timeliness standards.